microsoft/EasyRepro/README.md

 <li>Click on "I want to use a different authenticator app" link</li>
 <li>Click on the 'Next' button, click on the 'Next' button</li>
 <li>Click on 'Can't scan image?'</li>
-<li>Make a note of the 'Code' which is displayed</li>
+<li>Make a note of the 'Secret key' which is displayed</li>
-<li>Click the '+' to add an account and select 'work or school account'</li>
+<li>Open Authenticator app and click the '+' to add an account and select 'work or school account'</li>
 <li>Scan the QR code displayed on the web page</li>
-<li>If the App displays a six-digit code, click 'Next' on the web page</li>
+<li>When the App displays a six-digit code, click 'Next' on the web page</li>
 <li>Enter the six-digit verification code from the app into the web page and Click the 'Next' button</li>
-<li>Add your MFA Secret key from step 8 <i>with the spaces removed</i> to your app.config as shown below, in the same section that you add your username and password</li>
+<li>Add your MFA Secret key from step 7 <i>with the spaces removed</i> to your app.config as shown below, in the same section that you add your username and password</li>
 </ol>

 ```cs